CapCut is one of those editors that feels way more powerful than people expect — especially for quick, clean social videos.

 Try this:

-- Force close the app and reopen
+- Close and reopen CapCut.

 Fix:

-- Reconnect to the internet
+- Reconnect to the internet.

-- Download the exact assets you used
+- Download the assets you need.

 Fix:

-- Re-import the audio from your device storage
+- Re-import the audio into your project.

-- Close background apps and retry
+- Close background apps.

-- Export a shorter test clip to confirm it works
+- Export a short test clip first.

-- Keep CapCut updated
+- Keep CapCut updated.

 Pros and Cons of Editing in CapCut Offline